 \section{Limitations of autoregressive LLMs for EQA}

-The true power of zero-shot learning came into picture with the release of GPT-3 \cite{brown2020language} a massive 175B autoregressive (or causal) model (trained to predict the next word conditioned only on preceding words) capable of remarkable zero-shot and few-shot learning i.e. supplied with zero/a few test samples it can perform the target task directly without need of further training.
+The true power of zero-shot learning came into the picture with the release of GPT-3 \cite{brown2020language} a massive 175B autoregressive (or causal) model (trained to predict the next word conditioned only on preceding words) capable of remarkable zero-shot and few-shot learning, i.e., supplied with zero/a few test samples it can perform the target task directly without need of further training.
 The success of GPT-3 propelled NLP into the LLM era \cite{zhao2023survey} where models are essentially used off-the-shelf for a range of real-world tasks simply by explaining the problem in natural language, a process called \textit{prompting} \cite{liu2023pre}.
-Harnessing the power of this new feature, we test the generalization capabilities of several state-of-the-art (SOTA) causal models by bechmarking them on our datasets in zero-shot fashion i.e. directly asking them to answer the question based on the context without further training.
+Harnessing the power of this new feature, we test the generalization capabilities of several state-of-the-art (SOTA) causal models by benchmarking them on our datasets in zero-shot fashion, i.e. directly asking them to answer the question based on the context without further training.

-In addition to gauging their raw-performance \textit{we test two hypotheses} to explain their behavior the first of which is linked to their core \textbf{operating objective}.
+In addition to gauging their raw performance \textit{we test two hypotheses} to explain their behaviour, the first of which is linked to their core \textbf{operating objective}.
 Causal models treat EQA as a standard \textit{language modelling problem} (e.q. \eqref{eq:LLM-objective} \cite{radford2018improving}) where the model (with parameters $\theta$) predicts the future word ($u_i$) given the preceding context ($u_{<i}$) by maximizing the log-probability of the generated sequence.